 Leading into our high school program are SVTY678 (6th-8th grade, pronounced “siv-tee six seven eight”) and Mini-SVTY (3rd-5th grade).
 Both programs involve monthly, age-appropriate events programmed and staffed by high school leaders in order to give younger members of our community a taste of the NFTY experience – building life-long Jewish friendships.

 Madrichim in Hebrew means teachers, counselors, or leaders and is often used to refer to counselors at summer camps.
 At Temple Sinai, we garner young leadership with our own Madrichim program.
 Our Madrichim assist our Religious School teachers which teaches them back a valuable Jewish leadership experience.
 The program is geared to teens grades 8-12 who want to gain leadership skills and be an integral part of the Congregation.
 The teens make a commitment for the year and they are matched up with a particular class to assist the teacher in class projects and day-to-day activities.
 Our Madrichim help operate the laptops, document cameras, and smart boards in the classrooms as needed.
 Madrichim help deliver snacks, manage recess time, accompany classes during services, and other variety of school tasks.

-For more information about any of these programs, contact Community & Youth Engagement Coordinator Alex Weisz.
+For more information about any of these programs, contact Community & Youth Engagement Coordinator Alex Weisz using the form below.

 Click HERE for SVTY Medical/Transportation forms, which are required before an attendee’s first SVTY program.